NathanKewley/S25-strategy/README.md

 ### Buildings

 Mostly here because I always have to look up what tools diff building require.
+To be completed...

 | Building      | Size   | Build    | Worker     | Tool | Requires     | Produces | Ratios                         | Other Tips |
 | ------------- | ------ | ---------| ---------- | ---- | ------------ | -------- | ------------------------------ | ---------- |